Documentation

 • Signed webhook: POST with HMAC + deterministic idempotency header so receivers can dedupe safely.

-• Databricks: drop files into Unity Catalog volumes for Auto Loader / Delta Live Tables.
+• Databricks: drop JSON files into Unity Catalog volumes for Auto Loader ingest into Delta.

 Idempotency

 Every delivery attempt uses a stable key of the form workspace:event:route:destination.
-Retries and replays reuse the same key so duplicate work is impossible even across queue shards.
+Retries reuse the same key, so re-attempting a failed delivery never produces a duplicate even across queue shards.
+(Replays are issued under a distinct key so they are delivered, not deduped against the original.)

 Operate